peng-weihan/SWE-QA/README.md

 # SWE-QA

 **SWE-QA: Can Language Models Answer Repository-level Code Questions?**

-This repository contains code and data for the SWE-QA benchmark, which evaluates language models' ability to answer repository-level code questions.
+This repository contains code and data for the SWE-QA benchmark, which evaluates language models' ability to answer repository-level code questions across 12 popular Python projects including Django, Flask, Requests, and more.

 ## 📝 Prompts

-The detailed prompt templates used in the paper are in the `appendix/` directory.
+The detailed prompt templates used in the paper are in the `supplementary.pdf` file

 ## 📊 Dataset